 The biggest hole we needed was a 6"x6" cutout for the pedal box.
 As reluctant as we were to ruin our brand new firewall, we figured the hole wasn't going to cut itself and so we chucked our biggest hole cutter into the drill and chopped 4 adjacent 3" holes.
 We then cut away the metal between the holes, slipped the firewall into place at the front of the scuttle, and darned if the pedal box didn't fit right through.
 Of course we still have several opportunities to ruin things when we try to weld a cover over the hole, but we can at least enjoy it for now.

 Cutting the firewall casts in stone the size and shape of the dashboard, as well as the bonnet (hood in American), and the whole front end of the car.
-So we put our best artistic minds to work on it.
-Also PowerPoint.
-We made the firewall 10-1/2" high per the book, but we're not sure how good that's going to look.
-Our nose cone is only 8" high where it meets the bonnet, and going from 10-1/2" to 8" puts quite a slope on the front of the car, a slope that the nose doesn't exactly match.
-So we're considering other options.
+So we put our best artistic minds to work on it, and also PowerPoint.
+We made the firewall exactly 10-1/2" high per the book, but we're not sure how good that's going to look.
+Our nose cone is only 8" high where it meets the bonnet, and going from 10-1/2" to 8" puts quite a slope on the front of the car, a slope that the nose doesn't quite match.
+So we're probably going to have to consider some other options.

 With the firewall in place, we ran some tape to the nose to get an idea how the car is going to look.
 It's not too bad, but we're thinking the nose could be slightly higher, particularly in back where it meets the hood.
 This would reduce the slope of the hood and also provide a little more clearance for the engine, which we all know is in short supply.
 Of course making those kind of changes assumes you know how to modify fiberglass parts.
 We're not 100% sure we can do that, so we'll take it under advisement and make our ruling sometime in the spring.

 Search log entries